JaredHaret/tts-client/python/README.md

 ### Build docker image

-To prepare a docker image with Python implementation of the TTS Client, open the project's main directory and run following command:
+To prepare a docker image with Python implementation of the TTS Client, use the building script:

 ```
-docker build -f Dockerfile-python -t tts-client-python:2.1.1 .
+./build_docker_image.sh
 ```
 The build process will take several minutes.
 When the build process is complete, you will receive a message: